vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

-The continuing prohibition against using data with a 0 second TTL beyond the current transaction explicitly extends to it being unusable even as for stale fallback, as it is not to be cached at all.
+The continuing prohibition against using data with a 0 second TTL beyond the current transaction explicitly extends to it being unusable even for stale fallback, as it is not to be cached at all.

 Be aware that Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising